 Kouhei asks me where I’ll stay tonight.
 The same place as last night.
 He pauses.
-We speak in Japanese because his English isn’t conversational level.
-He’s worried about Aurelie.
-That’s been obvious in the way he usually searches her face for reactions, but instead I say that she used to travel alone.
+We speak in Japanese because English is a struggle for him.
+He admits being worried about Aurelie.
+That’s been obvious in the way he usually searches her face for reactions.
+I reassure him by saying that she used to travel alone.
 If he needs to do something, he can say so.

 After a moment, she says, ‘I think want to walk alone tomorrow.’

+Perhaps she wanted me to ask why, but I don’t.
+She has her reasons.
 Something unravels.
 We’ve only spent two days together.
 Aren’t we a bunch of troubled youngsters, indeed?
-No wonder our elders are amused.

 By late evening, I’m walking 30 minutes with my clothes to the laundromat.

-Doubling back means sacrificing Sanuki udon dinner.
-There’s nothing close to the laundromat, so I go back to this morning’s Family Mart and have an adventurous dinner with instant ochazuke, rice with a tea broth.
+Doubling back means sacrificing my Sanuki udon dinner.
+There’s nothing close to the laundromat, so I go back to this morning’s Family Mart and venture to try an instant ochazuke, rice with a tea broth.
 I inhale it to return to the laundromat and toss everything in the dryer.
-It’s expensive, but it’s clean laundry!
+It’s expensive, but at least it’s clean laundry!

 I hug my clothes all the way back home and prepare to sleep.

-That’s when my host returns and asks for help on some translations.
+Unfortunately, my host returns and asks for help on some translations.
 She’s done an excellent job.
 It’s incredible that her English is self-taught.
 I wish I had time to chat, but I’m about to pass out and I need to get up at 4am tomorrow.
-I try to hold out for an hour, but the rest will have to wait a week or two.
+I hold out for an hour, but I can only look over the rest of her stuff in a week or two.

-To her daughter, I give the small Jizo figure I’d received outside Temple 77.
-It has a serene smile much like her innocent one when she lets down her cute scowl.
+Before they return to their side of the house, I give her daughter the small Jizo figure I’d received outside Temple 77.
+It has a serene smile much like her innocent one when she lets down her scowl.